-Thanks to Theresa Amabile, who studied creativity of commissioned versus non-commissioned artistic works, we know a lot about the link between intrinsic motivation and creativity (1996).
+Thanks to Theresa Amabile (1996), who studied the creativity of commissioned versus non-commissioned artistic works, we know a lot about the link between intrinsic motivation and creativity.

 Learning and innovation go hand in hand.
 The arrogance of success is to think that what you did yesterday will be sufficient for tomorrow.

-Creativity is an important source of meaning in our lives as all the things that are interesting, important, and human are the results of creativity.
-But the genuinely creative accomplishment is seldom the result of a sudden insight but comes after years of hard work.
+Creativity is an important source of meaning in our lives, as all the things that are interesting, important, and human are the results of creativity.
+The genuinely creative accomplishment is seldom the result of a sudden insight but comes after years of hard work.

-Thinking outside of the box, or what Edward de Bono calls lateral thinking, can be used when we have exhausted the possibilities of normal thought patterns (2006).
+Thinking outside of the box, or what Edward de Bono (1967) calls lateral thinking, can be used when we have exhausted the possibilities of normal thought patterns.

-Techniques of creative thinkers are something that students must practice.
-It is not enough to have some awareness of lateral thinking, de Bono asserts, we have to practice it.
-Most of his book consists of techniques to try to get us into lateral thinking mode.
-Here are a few we can test in our classrooms as age-appropriate:
+It is not enough to have some awareness of lateral thinking, de Bono (1995) asserts; we have to practice it.
+Most of his books consist of techniques to try to get us into lateral thinking mode.
+Here are a few we can test in our classrooms:

-- Suspended judgment — deciding to entertain an idea just long enough to see if it might work, even if it is not attractive on the surface (de Bono, 2015).
+- Suspended judgment — Deciding to entertain an idea just long enough to see if it might work, even if it is not attractive on the surface.

 Creativity results from a complex interaction between a person and their environment or culture.
-Real learning and creativity, says Shernoff, requires student engagement—of which flow is the deepest form possible—and that involves a combination of motivation, concentration, interest, and enjoyment derived from the process of learning itself—qualities that are essential to Csikszentmihalyi’s definition of flow (2003).
+Real learning and creativity require student engagement, which involves a combination of motivation, concentration, interest, and enjoyment derived from the process of learning itself – qualities that are essential to flow (Shernoff, Csikszentmihalyi, Shneider, & Shernoff, 2003).